google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

     long to process the variant)
 * `UNEXPECTED_ERROR`: the variant led to an unexpected error

-This JSON also contains other fields, like metrics of difference between the variant image and the reference image. **NB:** as of November 2018, only the `status` is considered stable.
+This JSON also contains other fields, including different image comparison metrics from comparing the variant image and the reference image.

 `<variant>.txt` contains the log of the variant run.
-On Android, it is a dump of the android logcat, and can contain precious information like details on a driver crash for example.
+On Android, it is a dump of the android logcat, and can contain precious information, such as details on a driver crash.

 `<variant>.png` is the image produced by this variant.
 This file is present only if the variant status is `SUCCESS`.

-In case of `NONDET` status, two different renderings for this same variant are stored in `<variant>_nondet1.png` and `<variant>_nondet2.png`.
-An animated GIF with this two images is produced in `<variant>.gif`.
+In case of `NONDET` status, two different images for this same variant are stored in `<variant>_nondet1.png` and `<variant>_nondet2.png`.
+An animated GIF is also produced in `<variant>.gif`.

 ### Reduction results